-Figure 1 uses a dynamic spectrum to visualise the spectral content of the uncompensated (a) and compensated (b) timeseries.
-Note that the amplitude of the vertical striping, caused by the broad-band content of the transients, is almost completely suppressed.
+Figure 1 uses a dynamic spectrum to visualize the spectral content of the uncompensated (a) and compensated (b) time series.
+Note that the amplitude of the vertical striping, caused by the broadband content of the transients, is almost completely suppressed.

-5 Figure 8 shows an event studied in Shen et al., (2018) where e-POP encountered large in-situ field variations associated with ion heating and downflow that require instrumental slew rates exceeding 3000 nT/s.
-These large-amplitude, short-duration magnetic field variations cause near-continuous stepping of the digital magnetic feedback to track the field.
-Consequently, feedback transients affect most of the data (Figure 8).
-The first attempt to mitigate the instrument transients (MGF data processing software version 1.0.0 and above) invalidated all affected samples and then interpolated (Figure 8, dashed pink).
-The reconstruction described here (MGF data processing software version 2.0.0, Figure 8, solid green) overlaps the previous reconstruction when the underlying data is not affected by DAC update transients (Figure 8, black).
-However, it is evident that the interpolated version can miss entire structures of ~100 nT and 100 ms duration in regions of high instrument slew rates.
+Figure 9 shows an event studied in Shen et al. (2018) where e-POP encountered large in situ field variations associated with ion heating and downflow that require instrumental slew rates exceeding 3000 nT s^{-1} .
+These largeamplitude, short-duration magnetic field variations cause near-continuous stepping of the digital magnetic feedback to track the field.
+Consequently, feedback transients affect most of the data (Fig. 9).
+The first attempt to mitigate the instrument transients (MGF data processing software version 1.0.0 and above) invalidated all affected samples and then interpolated (Fig. 9, dashed pink).
+The reconstruction described here (MGF data processing software version 2.0.0, Fig. 9, solid green) overlaps the previous reconstruction when the underlying data are not affected by DAC update transients (Fig. 9, black).
+However, it is evident that the interpolated version can miss entire structures of ~ 100 nT and 100 ms duration in regions of high instrument slew rates.